October 6, 2022 9:24 am

 #9.
 Get Some Exercise Regularly

-You may feel too sluggish to begin, but the more you move, the better you’ll feel: working out is a natural way to burn excess sugars in the bloodstream and regular your glucose levels.
+You may feel sluggish at first, but the more you move, the better you'll feel: exercise is a natural way to burn excess sugar in your bloodstream and regulate your blood sugar levels.
 And the endorphins released by the activity will ease your depression and anxiety.

-Overall, a sedentary lifestyle is associated with a greater risk of developing conditions such as obesity, heart disease, sugar addiction, and cancer, which are all leading causes of death.
-Exercise has been shown to reduce these risks, and getting some exercise regularly can save your life.
+Overall, a sedentary lifestyle is associated with a higher risk of developing conditions such as obesity, heart disease, sugar addiction and cancer, which are all major causes of death.
+Exercise has been shown to reduce these risks, and regular exercise can save your life.

 Perfect Exercises To Shed Off Pounds